Department of Biology

 BY 103.
 Oceans and You.
 4 Hours.

 BY 103 covers an overview of the ocean and its importance to humans at a level accessible to those with a minimal previous scientific background.
 It seeks to build skills in understanding and interpreting scientific research of all kinds, as commonly reported in the print and electronic media, and to provide general knowledge of our current biological understanding of the world.
 Students will gain a fundamental understanding of the services that the ocean provides and the role that it has in their lives.
 They will also investigate what they can do to make a difference.
 Concurrent enrollment in BY 103L Laboratory is required.
-This course satisfies Blazer Core – Scientific Inquiry credit and meets the requirements to obtain the sustainability flag.
+This course is appropriate for both Biology majors and non-majors, but does not count as a BY major elective.
+The course satisfies Blazer Core – Scientific Inquiry credit and meets the requirements to obtain the Sustainability flag.

 BY 103L.
 Oceans and You - Laboratory.
 0 Hours.